About Us

 Headwaters Outreach

-We recognize that educating and inspiring children and young adults is an important step in fostering the next generation of scientists and engineers.
-Our staff visit schools in their communities and teach short lessons on restoring rivers that usually involve interacting with hands-on stream simulations.
-Our senior staff also teach their craft at universities including Northeastern, Harvard, Portland State University, and the University of Minnesota.
+We believe that educating and inspiring children and young adults is an important step in fostering the next generation of scientists and engineers.
+Our staff visit schools to teach short lessons on restoring rivers that often involve interacting with hands-on stream simulations.
+Our senior staff also teach at universities including Northeastern, Harvard, Portland State University, and the University of Minnesota.

 Headwaters Internship